Frequently Asked Questions

 - What food is available for someone with special dietary needs?

-- Why can’t my student bring a cell phone?
+- Why can’t students bring a cell phone?

 What are the sleeping accommodations like?